Bratton Castle: Bratton G1

-A Long Barrow, within which was found two primary cremations on a platform with a pile of pebble stones and one chalk bead covered with 'vegetable earth', intermixed with pottery and animal bones at four and five feet deep.
+A long barrow, within which was found two primary cremations on a platform with a pile of pebble stones and one chalk bead covered with 'vegetable earth', intermixed with pottery and animal bones at four and five feet deep.
 Three secondary inhumations were found near the top.

 Bratton G2

-A Bowl barrow containing two cremation urns, the one placed within the other, and an interment of burnt bones.
+A bowl barrow containing two cremation urns, one placed within the other, and an interment of burnt bones.
 The large urn was broken in pieces; the small one, containing about three pints was better preserved and is contained within the Wiltshire Heritage Museum.
 It is described as particular in its shape, having a perforated and projecting handle.

 Bratton G8a

-A small round barrow less than one foot high, contained a circular cist with a crouched skeleton, but no relics.
+A small round barrow less than one foot high, which contained a circular cist with a crouched skeleton, but no relics.
 The skull is at Cambridge Museum.